U.S.-China trade talks resume next week, focus on intellectual property

 Escalating tensions between the United States and China have cost both countries billions of dollars and roiled global financial markets.

-(Reporting by Jeff Mason; additional reporting by Chris Prentice and David Lawder in Washington and Ben Blanchard in Beijing; editing by David Gregorio and Sonya Hepinstall)
+(Reporting by Jeff Mason; additional reporting by Chris Prentice and David Lawder in Washington and Ben Blanchard in Beijing; editing by David Gregorio/Sonya Hepinstall/Alexander Smith)